forestdb/forestdb.org/models/markov.md

     (markov 'a 10)

-We can also put a prior on transition probabilities:
+We can put a prior on transition probabilities:

     (define states '(a b c))